24 Fulfilling Jobs for Introverts Based on Skill

 As a social media manager, your role is to use social media platforms to engage with and attract customers.
 Your creativity can empower you to dream up innovative concepts and implement high-traffic social campaigns.
 Much of the work involves engaging with online consumers and building partnerships in industries as varied as banking, fashion, tech, and government.

-• Job outlook: 8 percent (as fast as average)
+• Job outlook: 8 percent (faster than average)

 • Typical requirements: Bachelor's degree